Social Commentary

 ABB

 Fueled by a series of bold acquisitions ABB got into trouble in mid-2002.
 But quick, decisive action succeeded in reversing the problems.
-Now focused on Power and Automation, ABB is generating strong growth and profit.
+Now focused on Power and Automation, the company is generating strong growth and profit, and is clearly one of the major acquirors in the automation business.

 |